searchspring/snap/packages/snap-preact-components/src/components/Molecules/Result/readme.md

 ## Usage

 ### result
-The required `result` prop contains a reference to a product object from the `results` store array
+The required `result` prop specifies a reference to a product object from the `results` store array.

 ```jsx
 <Result result={controller.store.results[0]} />